sumone-compbio/DGE-Analysis-using-Snakemake-R/README.md

 ```
 This study involves three experimental conditions—DUX4 (wild type), DUX4-IGH, and DUX4-del50—with EV (Empty Vector) serving as the negative control.

-In the example above, we are testing the contrast IGH vs EV.
+In this example, we are testing the contrast IGH vs EV.
 You can easily run other contrasts by modifying the contrasts parameter in the Snakemake command—no changes to the R scripts are required.

 You can also add more parameters required through ```--config``` in the snakemake command above.
 To make this work, you should remove hard-coded values from your R scripts and instead let Snakemake pass them as configurable arguments.
 For example, instead of fixing the FDR cutoff in deseq2.R:
 ```